Stabilizing Bandits using Regularization: Precise Regret and A Quantitative Central Limit Theorem: Inference with corrupted samples

-The next theorem proves a regret bound for the regularized-EXP3 under corruption. \begin{theorem} Under the conditions stated in Theorem~\ref{thm:normality-corruption}, the regret of Algorithm~\ref{alg:st-exp3} in the corrupted samples setup is upper bounded by
+for all $a \in [K]$. \end{theorem} The proof is given in Section~\ref{proof:normality-corr} of the Appendix.
+The next lemma establishes a regret bound for regularized EXP3 under corruption. \begin{lemma} Under the conditions stated in Theorem~\ref{thm:normality-corruption}, the regret of Algorithm~\ref{alg:st-exp3} in the corrupted samples setup is upper bounded by